minuteman1911/atitya/docs/index.md

  NEURON is similar to GENESIS and comes with a GUI builder for creating networks easily.
 Also useful for modelling an individual neuron.

  ## Some key differences between these projects and Kobe are:
+ 1. The process of creating a network is made very easy in Kobe.
+You need to only create a single file for defining the whole network.
- 1. Kobe tries to create a non-ideal model of the brain as opposed to a completely ideal biophysical model.
+ 2. Kobe tries to create a non-ideal model of the brain as opposed to a completely ideal biophysical model.
 In Kobe, we consider a node as a point neuron and modelling of intraneuronal dynamics, though possible, is discouraged.
 This is explained in more detail in the next section.
- 2. A Network in Kobe is actually an OpenAI Gym Agent, which is present in an Environment.
+ 3. A Network in Kobe is actually an OpenAI Gym Agent, which is present in an Environment.
 This way, we try to complete the circuit which is essential for any host present in a system to learn and grow.
 Maybe life on earth formed only because of the periodicity of the revolution of the earth around the Sun, and its revolution about itself.
 Circadian rythms and sleep cycles would never form if the earth were stationary about its orbit.
 Basically, the Environment in which an agent is present is crucial for its development.
 Thus we model the Environment in addition to the Agent.

- The working of the human brain ( and other mammals alike ) is so elusive that it has prompted many governments across the world to start initiatives, which aim at broadening our understanding of it.
-The Human Brain Project, BRAIN initiative are some of the largest and the most prominent ones.
+ 4. Although differential equations are beautiful, they are discouraged.
+Instead, an optimized heuristic can used for achieving the same results.

 # Do we need to simulate everything?
- This section (and maybe some of the subsequent ones) is biased towards my own personal views about computation and simulation; the reader should know better.
+ This section might be a little biased towards my own views about computation and simulation.
 There is a tradeoff between the level of detail to which we can simulate a particular thing, and the computing power required for doing it.
 More the detail we try to simulate, more is the computing power required.
- One goal of Kobe is to find the break-even point of the detail below which a simulation would make no sense, and produce garbled output, and beyond which, is a plain waste of computing resources.
+ One goal of Kobe is to find the minimum level of detail required to generate a plausible simulation.
  ![computation power](./images/img1.svg)
+ Above is an illustration of the approximate computing power required to simulate the whole brain ( around 500 petaflops for 100 billion neurons ).
  There are multiple factors at play at once on multiple levels in the brain.
 Below is a table, detailing the phenomena simulated in Kobe.
   #### Morphology
   Name                           | Present in Kobe